thisisqubika/coding-challenges/ruby.md

 ## The Challenge

-Implement a Memcached server that complies with the specified protocol.
+Implement a Memcached server (TCP/IP socket) that complies with the specified protocol.

 About Memcached: